 Cook with very small amounts of oil and substitute water, if necessary, to prevent sticking.
 Minimize heavy or watery fruits and veggies like avocado, banana, coconut, dates, figs, pineapple, plums, cucumbers, olives, parsnips, sweet potatoes, and summer squash, and reduce your consumption of sugar and dairy products.
 Go easy on starchy, heavy, or oily foods like wheat, flours, breads, cooked oats, pastas, nuts, kidney beans, soy beans, and urad dal.
 Be careful not to overhydrate, especially if your climate is humid or wet.
 Do your best to avoid cold or frozen foods (especially frozen sweets like ice cream) and iced drinks, as these will invariably compromise your agni (digestive fire).

-You’ll want to find ways to stay motivated and engaged with your life.
+Find ways to stay motivated and engaged with your life.
 Approach things with a light heart, laugh often, and embrace change.
-Invite clarity of mind, a sharp sense of focus, and a feeling of lightness into your life as the antidotes to winter’s cloudy, slow, and heavy qualities.
+Invite clarity of mind, a sharp sense of focus, and a feeling of lightness into your life as antidotes to winter’s cloudy, slow, and heavy qualities.
 One of the most important things you can do for yourself is to stay active.
-Your constitution gifted you with a great deal of strength and stamina and the winter is a fabulous time to put it to use.
+Your constitution gifted you with a great deal of strength and stamina, and the winter is a fabulous time to put it to use.
 Your exercise routine can be rigorous and stimulating.
-Keep things fresh and interesting by changing up your activity or your route regularly.
-If you enjoy yoga, you can practice more vigorously than any other body type.
-Move quickly and incorporate a lot of flows, arm movements, chest openers, and back bends, and finish your practice with a short rest in a restorative pose like Reclining Bound Angle (Supta Baddha Konasana) or Savasana with Support.
-And finally, combat your tendency to oversleep by going to bed between 11 p.m. and 12 a.m., and getting up by 7 a.m., if not earlier.
+Keep things fresh and interesting by changing up your activity or your exercise routine regularly.
+If you enjoy yoga, you can practice more vigorously than any other body type, incorporating a quick flowing sequence with expansive arm movements, chest openers, and back bends.
+Finish your practice with a short rest in a restorative pose like Reclining Bound Angle (Supta Baddha Konasana) or Savasana with Support.
+And finally, combat your tendency to oversleep by going to bed between 11 p.m. and 12 a.m. and getting up by 7 a.m., if not earlier.